 Visiting Professor Institute of Health & Society, Faculty of Medicine, Newcastle University

-This post was updated on the 30th March and the 13th of April 2019.
+This post was updated on the 30th March, the 13th of April and the conflicts of Interest disclosures were added in full on the 21st May 2019.
 The full references to the systematic review articles were added as there was an error in the link to one of the reviews.
 The statement on Schagen 2016 was corrected to ‘treatment did not have to be adjusted because of insufficient suppression in any subject.’

 Hormonal Treatment in Young People With Gender Dysphoria: A Systematic Review.
 Chew D, Anderson J, Williams K, May T, Pang K. Pediatrics.
 2018 Apr;141(4). doi: 10.1542/peds.2017-3742